NHSDigital/nhs-notify-web-template-management/local/README.md

 This has only been tried on a mac.

-If this local setup proves useful for others it would be great to move this `/local` directory to it's own github repo.
+If this local setup proves useful for others it would be great to move this `/local` directory to it's own GitHub repository.

 ## Description